ahaxu/blog/posts/2022-09-03-haskell-distinct-remove-duplicated-item-in-a-list.markdown

 ---
 layout: post
 title: Haskell `distinct` function to remove duplicated item in a list
+description: Haskell `distinct` function to remove duplicated item in a list
 author: lk
 tags: haskell
+keywords: haskell
 ---

 Assume that we need to write a function to remove duplicated items in a list as a code snippet bellow